top of page

 – Henri Cartier-Bresson

-Can we hold on to real-time instincts for nature to remain present within us.
+Can we hold on to real-time instincts for nature to remain present within us ?

-Bev Hayes August 2023
+Bev Hayes 2024

 BA Hons in Fine Art and Printmaking.

-Ground Knowledge in traditional printmaking forged at Print Departments; University Of the West of England, Bristol, and along side the reputable, Centre for Fine Print Research. and John Moores University, Liverpool.
+Ground Knowledge in traditional printmaking forged at Print Departments; University Of the West of England, Bristol, and along side the reputable, Centre for Fine Print Research.

-Printmaking Tutor at The Bluecoat Arts Centre, Print Room, Liverpool
+Printmaking Tutor at The Bluecoat Arts Centre, Print Room, Liverpool UK

 Photopolymer Intaglio courses at Konstnärernas Kollektivverkstad, Gothenburg 2021